Indents and tabs

 Indents and tabs are useful tools for making your text more readable.
 Indenting text adds structure to your document by allowing you to separate information.
 Depending on your needs, you can use tabs and indents to move a single line or an entire paragraph.

-In many types of documents, you may wish to indent only the first line of each paragraph.
+In many types of documents, you may want to indent only the first line of each paragraph.
 This helps to visually separate paragraphs from one another.
 It's also possible to indent every line except the first line, which is known as a hanging indent.

 To indent using the Tab key: